 I also call my dog and have him sit at my side whenever a new dog enters the park so my dog isn’t the one overwhelming the newcomer.

-Dogs growl when they are guarding/showing possessiveness of toys or food
+4. Dog growls at other dogs when guarding/showing possessiveness of toys or food

 Dogs have a tendency to guard food or toys.
 Ace will growl at other dogs that try to take his resources.
-This is normal dog behavior.
+This is common dog behavior, although probably not something any of us would like our dogs to do.
 The dog is saying, “This is mine!
 Leave me alone!”
-A more dominant dog will call Ace's bluff and take his food.
-A more submissive dog will give Ace his space.
-Typically, the dogs work this pecking order out on their own with no issues.
+Typically, the dogs work this out on their own with no issues.

-The problem is, some dogs become overly possessive and will bite anyone who comes near their food or toy.
+The problem is, some dogs become overly possessive and will bite a dog or person who comes near their food or toy.
 This is why I do not tolerate any possessive growling from my dog even if he is guarding something that is technically “his.”
-If he growls, I do not correct him, instead I re-direct the attention of both dogs.
-I also make sure to claim the prized possession as mine by holding it close to me or standing over it while the dogs back away.
+If he growls at an obnoxious young puppy who needs to learn some rules, I think that is acceptable.
+But if he growls at my cat walking by who doesn’t even want his toy, that is not acceptable.

-All dogs in my house must understand that everything belongs to the humans first.
-Nothing is given to a dog for free.
-Ever.
+I also expect all dogs in my house must understand that everything belongs to the humans first.
 If Ace wants a toy, he is going to sit first.
 If he wants to eat, he is going to lie down and wait calmly for a few minutes.
-I make this process fun and rewarding for the dogs (“Wow, what a good sit!”), not stressful and frustrating.
+I make this process fun and rewarding for the dogs (“Wow, what a good sit!
+You’re such a good boy!”), not stressful and frustrating.